-Substance Criteria (ng/l)
+Substance Criteria (ng/ IL)

 Dioxin (2,3,7,8 TCDD) 0.001

 Chlordane 5.0

 PCBs (polychlorinated biphenyls) 0.4

 alpha Hexachlorocyclohexane 37.3

 Beryllium 4000

 Dieldrin 1.2

 Toxaphene 6.3

-Criteria based on a lifetime risk factor of 10 -5 .
+^{} Criteria based on a lifetime risk factor of 10-5.

-4000 ng/l is also represented as 4.0 ug/l, which is the

-Maximum contaminant level (MCL) under the EPA Safe

-Drinking Water Act [42 U.S.C. s/s 300f et seq.
-(1974)]

-The permittee shall have the option to develop site-specific numerical standards for toxic substances using EPA approved bioassay methodology and guidance.
+The permittee shall have the option to develop site-specific numerical standards for toxic substances using EPAUnited States Environmental Protection Agency approved bioassay methodology and guidance.
 Such guidance may include but may not be limited to Water Quality Standards Handbook; Guidelines for Deriving Numerical National Water Quality Criteria for the Protection of Aquatic Organisms and Their Uses (August, 1994); Methods for Measuring the Acute Toxicity of Effluents to Freshwater and Marine Organisms (EPA 600/4-90/027F.
 5th ed.
 December 2002); Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms (EPA/600/4-91/002.
 4th ed.
 October 2002) or most recent update thereof.

-Only ambient water quality data for dissolved metals generated or approved by ADEQ after March 1, 1993 will be considered in the documentation of background concentrations for the purpose of developing permit limitations.
+Only ambient water quality data for dissolved metals generated or approved by ADEQ-the Department after March 1, 1993 will be considered in the documentation of background concentrations for the purpose of developing permit limitations.